openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

   conformance and functional end-to-end tests as similar deployments that are not isolating the management workloads.
 - We want to run different workload partitioning on masters and workers.
-- Customers will be supplied with the advice of 4 hyperthreaded cores for masters and for workers, 2 hyperthreaded cores.
 - We want to consolidate the current approach and extend PerformanceProfile API to avoid any possible errors when configuring a cluster for workload partitioning.
 - We want to make this enhancement a day 0 supported feature only.
 We do not support turning it off after the installation is done and the feature is on.
-- We want to make sure that when this feature is on and no CPU set limit is defined via the Performance Profile, the default behavior is to allow full use of the CPU set.
+- We want to make sure that the default behavior of this feature is to allow full use of the CPU set.
 - We want to maintain the ability to configure the partition size after installation, we do not support turning off the partition feature but we do support changing the CPU partition size post day 0.
 The ability for turning on